indigotech/taq-github-bot/src/data/local/github/tracks-node/track-2/steps/step-5.md

 # Step 5/5 - Formatting code and conventions
 #### Estimated time: 2 hours

-So, now that you have properly setup and run your project, let's talk about some nice tools that we use to format our code and also some conventions we have.
+So, now that you have properly set up and run your project, let's talk about some nice tools that we use to format our code and also some conventions we have.
 These are very important subjects when we work as a team, making our work of reading and contributing on projects much easier.

 ## Lint

 Lint is a very powerful tool to inspect code and warn about some possible mistakes.
-Lints use to be more language-specific.
-In our projects, we use [eslint](https://eslint.org/), which is a Javascript linter, but sure we have some additional support for Typescript features too.
-You can follow [this guide](https://typescript-eslint.io/docs/linting/) to configure eslint with Typescript.
+Our projects use either [ESLint](https://eslint.org/) (older projects) or [Biome](https://biomejs.dev/) (newer projects), which are JavaScript linters, both with additional support for TypeScript features as well.
+If you are not sure which linter to use, please consult with your mentor.

-We recommend you install [eslint Vscode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), so the lint errors will be shown while you write your code.
+We recommend you install the corresponding VSCode extension to the linter of choice ([ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or [Biome extension](https://marketplace.visualstudio.com/items/?itemName=biomejs.biome)), so that lint errors are shown as you write your code.

+## Code formatting

+### Biome

+If you are using Biome as a linter, it already has built in code formatting features, without the need of any other plugins.

+This is the configuration file used in our projects with Biome, in case you want to use the same: [biome.json](https://github.com/indigotech/template-react-web/blob/main/biome.json)

-## Prettier
+### ESLint and Prettier

-[Prettier](https://prettier.io/) is a tool that helps us formatting our code.
-They have a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) that makes possible to auto-format a file according to these rules.
+When using eslint, [Prettier](https://prettier.io/) is the go to plugin for  code formatting.
+There is a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) that makes it possible to auto-format a file according to preset rules.
 We highly recommend you install it, if it's not already present on your machine.

-We generally use prettier in our projects as a plugin for eslint, so code styling becomes something like lint rules.
 To add prettier in your project as a eslint plugin, please follow [this guide](https://github.com/prettier/eslint-plugin-prettier).

-This is the [.prettiertc.js](https://github.com/indigotech/template-react/blob/master/.prettierrc.js) we use on our projects, in case you want to use it.
+This is the configuration file we use in our projects with Prettier, in case you want to use the same: [.prettiertc.js](https://github.com/indigotech/template-react/blob/master/.prettierrc.js)

 ## Conventions